c3e5g7i9/install-demonsaw-linux/README.md

 # install-demonsaw-linux

-This is a bash script for installing Demonsaw Linux v2.03.
+This is a bash script for installing Demonsaw Linux.

  As of 9/08/2015, it is confirmed to work on both  the x86_64 (64-bit) and i686 (32-bit) versions of the following Linux distros: